-Steps to Fix Windows Live Mail Error 0x80041161
+Steps to Fix Windows Live Mail Error 0x80041161.

-Hold Windows key and press R
+Hold the Windows key and press R.

-Once done, re-open Windows Live Mail.
+Once completed, reopen Windows Live Mail.

-Click Start and type Control Panel.
-Go to Control Panel and search for User Accounts setting by typing User Accounts in the search bar.
-Choose, Create a new user account, set a password (if needed).
+Click Start and type ‘Control Panel‘.
+Go to Control Panel and search for User Accounts settings by typing ‘User Accounts‘ in the search bar.
+Choose ‘Create a new user account’ and set a password if needed.
 Log off the current account and sign into the new account.
-Test Windows Live Mail, if it works there then copy data from your old profile to the new profile from C:\Users.
+Test Windows Live Mail; if it works there, then copy data from your old profile to the new profile found in C:\Users.

-Method 2: Use the built-in repair tool
+Method 2: Use the Built-in Repair Tool

 Windows Live Mail is part of the Windows Live Essentials package, and Windows has a built-in tool that can repair all of the apps in the Essentials package.
-Finding and using it is fairly easy as long as you follow the steps below:
+Finding and using it are fairly easy as long as you follow the steps below:

-- Press the Windows key on your keyboard, and type in Add or Remove Programs if you have Windows 7 or older, and Change or Remove a Program if you have a newer version.
+- Press the Windows key on your keyboard and type “Add or Remove Programs” if you have Windows 7 or older; type “Change or Remove a Program” if you have a newer version.

 - Open the result, and you should be presented with a list of software installed on your computer.
-Search for Windows Live Essentials, if sorted alphabetically it should be near the bottom of the list.
-Double-click
+Search for Windows Live Essentials; if sorted alphabetically, it should be near the bottom of the list.
+Double-click.

-- Click on Repair all Windows Live programs and wait for the wizard to complete.
+- Click on “Repair all Windows Live programs” and wait for the wizard to complete.
 Reboot at the end.

-- Follow the additional steps of the wizard until it completes.
-If you had multiple accounts, click Add another email account to add the other ones as well, and repeat the process as long as it’s necessary.
+- Follow the additional steps of the wizard until it is complete.
+If you have multiple accounts, click “Add another email account” to add the others as well, and repeat the process as many times as necessary.